Pucca (TV series): English version

-Home media
+Telecast and home media

+Pucca has aired on Champ TV and MBC TV in Korea.
+The series has also aired on Toon Disney's Jetix block in the U.S., and on the international Jetix channels throughout Europe and Latin America.
+In Canada, the show has aired on Family Channel.

 Awards

 At the 2006 Annecy International Animated Film Festival, the Pucca episode "A Force of Won" was "nominated for two awards, including the Prix Jeunesse in the Animation category."
-During the same year, Pucca won the Leo Awards for best screenwriting, along with "best overall in an animation program."
+During the same year, Pucca won the Leo Awards for best screenwriting, along with "best overall in an animation program".

 Music tour

 A musical show for the series was held in Lima on 8 October 2009.
 This location was chosen because of Pucca being "one of the most beloved programs on Jetix's Latin American channel".
 The show repeated itself eight times from 8 to 11 October 2009.